 A local peer-to-peer marketplace

-An end-to-end mobile app designed to strengthen community connections, and promotes local free economy through easy sharing and sustainable practices.
+This mobile app is designed to strengthen community connections, and promotes local free economy through easy sharing and sustainable practices.

 A local peer-to-peer marketplace